Caught in a Storm

 Weather-wise, it’s a typical tropical day for this time of year.
 Sunny, few clouds, and a reliable breeze from offshore.
 At our hangar just a couple of miles inland, the atmosphere would be stifling hot and windless.

 All of sudden, the ocean breeze fades to nothing as humidity wraps around us like a steaming hot tortilla.
 This gets everyone’s attention.
-A tropical thunderstorm would soon blow in.
+A tropical thunderstorm will soon blow in.

 The pickup had been gone for barely more than a minute when gale force winds hit hard, toppling a palm tree a little way down the beach.

 There are more airmen than can fit under the nearby cabana, so a few of us run to the single remaining wall of a cinderblock structure that’s not far away.
-We make the shelter just as rain explodes from the sky.
+We find shelter there just as rain explodes from the sky.
 The wind is blowing so strong that even with no roof over our heads, we’re somewhat protected in the leeward bubble.

 Hunkering down after our mad dash for cover, we notice a little gray bird fluttering vainly against the wind and rain.
 It looks tired and in physical danger from being repeatedly thrown to the ground by the tempest.

-As one, we wordlessly edge along the wall away from the distressed creature in hopes it will seek refuge in our sanctuary.
-Suspiciously, but not too slowly, the bird eases into the pocket of calm.
+Wordlessly, we edge away from the distressed creature in hopes it will seek refuge in our sanctuary.
+Suspiciously, but not too slowly, the bird eases into our pocket of calm.

-We settle in, and I assess our little gathering.
-Absent the scrim of human hubris, I see that we’re all equals now, quietly watching a furious storm with ancient animal eyes.
+As we all settle in, I assess our little gathering.
+Absent the scrim of human hubris, I see that we’re all–man and beast–equals now, quietly watching a furious storm with ancient animal eyes.

 “Goodbye, my friends,” says an odd voice somewhere inside, “May good weather be yours forever.”

-I take a startled breath.
-The young men around me gasp, too.
+I take a startled breath and hear the young men around me gasp, too.

 Deftly shaking off the rain, the gray bird launches itself up into the air.
 In a couple of seconds, it disappears into a sky quickly turning bright and silvery.